AFRICAN ELECTIONS DATABASE

 84

-*Due to a boycott of the December Elections in some Eastern, Lagos, and Midwest constituencies, supplementary elections were held in March 1965.
+*Due to a boycott of the 30 December 1964 elections in the Eastern Region as well as in some constituencies of Lagos and the Mid-Western Region, supplementary elections were held in these areas on 18 March 1965.

 July 1979 National Assembly Election